Sequence-Based Plan Feasibility Prediction for Efficient Task and Motion Planning: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Robots planning long-horizon behavior in complex environments must be able to quickly reason about the impact of the environment's geometry on what plans are feasible.
-Many Task and Motion Planning (TAMP)~\cite{Garrett2021} algorithms accomplish this by balancing the computational time spent on two processes: 1) finding high-level plan skeletons that satisfy symbolic conditions; and 2) generating continuous action parameter values that satisfy geometric constraints through sampling or optimization.
-This balancing act is particularly challenging when the robot configuration space is disconnected due to obstruction caused by manipulable obstacles.
-For example, a mobile robot may be asked to rearrange food items among fridges, cabinets, and tables.
-Multiple doors and other food items may be blocking the paths to reach the goal objects.
-In these problems, the number of infeasible candidate plan skeletons increases exponentially as the planning horizon and number of objects increases.
-An uninformed TAMP algorithm would waste a substantial amount of time attempting to satisfy many unsatisfiable plan skeletons before working on the feasible ones.
+Planning for long-horizon robotic behavior in complex environments requires quick reasoning about the impact of the environment's geometry on what high-level plans are feasible.
+Many task and motion planning (TAMP)~\cite{Garrett2021, ortiz20222conflict} algorithms accomplish this by balancing the computational time spent on two processes.
+One is \textit{task planning}: finding high-level task plans consisting of discrete arguments that achieve the logical conditions specified by the goal.
+The other is \textit{motion planning}: generating continuous motion trajectories that are collision-free using sampling or optimization.

+Balancing between task planning and motion planning is particularly challenging when manipulable obstacles impose additional geometric constraints that makes it hard to find collision-free object placements or arm trajectories.
+For example, a mobile robot may be tasked with rearranging food items among fridges, cooking pots, and sinks.
+Doors and other food items may be blocking all paths that reach the goal objects or placement regions, as in the problems shown in Figure 1.
+In these problems, the number of infeasible candidate task plans increases exponentially as the planning horizon and number of objects both increase.
+An uninformed TAMP algorithm would waste a substantial amount of time attempting to satisfy many unsatisfiable constraints associated with infeasible task plans, {\it e.g.} by attempting to solve unsolvable motion planning subproblems, before working on the feasible ones.

+Some manipulation approaches deal with obstruction caused by storage units and containers by assuming that there exist predicates like (\texttt{reachable} \textit{sink}) or (\texttt{opened} \textit{door}) to help eliminate infeasible task plans during the discrete search process.
+However, this type of discretization of geometric state is not applicable to real-world situations where regions can be partially occupied, doors can be half open, and multiple doors need to be opened in order to enable reachability.
+In this paper, we propose an alternative strategy that avoids discretization by generating a diverse set of task plans and pruning out the infeasible task plans using a neural network.